rjcassara-/files/resume2026.md

 ## About

 + Technically adept, security-focused engineer/architect/administrator
++ Broad security experience including detection, remediation, and incident response
 + Experience across physical, hybrid, and cloud environments (AWS, Azure, GCP)
 + Demonstrates strong technical leadership by clearly communicating and/or teaching concepts to a wide variety of interested parties
 + Over 25 years of experience solving unique and challenging technical issues including:
     + Inherited control of custom applications with minimal documentation - reverse engineered functionality and fixed bugs independently
     + Created and presented technical demonstrations for internal and external customers
     + Coordinated and configured enhanced email protection for a Fortune 500 company
-    + Engineered workflows to transform logs and injest them into the SIEM system
+    + Engineered workflows to transform logs and injest them into SIEM system
     + Deployed additional firewall and new network segmentation into a production cloud environment with minimal downtime to military and civilian users
-    + Automated custom AWS volume exports with AWS Lambda
     + Designed a secured environment to require DoD smart card authentication for production access
     + Developed a system to automate sending and executing updates to isolated cloud environment